Feasts / Festivals of God

 Deuteronomy 16:1-7 "You will therefore sacrifice the Passover to the Lord ... in the place the Lord chooses to place his name.
 Observe in the month of Abib the Passover to the Lord your God, for in the month of Abib God brought you out of Egypt by might.
 You will therefore sacrifice the Passover to the Lord from the flock and from the herd in the place the Lord chooses to place his name."

-Ezekiel 45:21 "In the first month, on the fourteenth day of the month, you will have the Passover,"
+Ezekiel 45:21 "In the first month, in the fourteenth day of the month, ye shall have the Passover, a feast of seven days [Passover lasts seven days, unleavened was considered part of Passover]; unleavened bread shall be eaten."

 Matthew26:17-29 "Now the first day of the feast of unleavened bread the disciples came to Jesus, saying, where will you have us prepare for the eating of the Passover.
 And the disciples did as Jesus had appointed and prepared the Passover."